-Based in Shrewsbury, Shoothill was co-founded by Rob Plummer in 2006 and today employs twelve staff and was set up in 2006.
-It’s best known for developing the interactive online Shoothill Gauge Map, which the public can use to track areas that are in danger of imminent flooding.
-This was done in partnership with the Environment Agency and has been accessed by millions of people.
+Based in Shrewsbury, Shoothill was co-founded by Rob Plummer in 2006 and today employs twelve staff.
+The company is best known for developing the interactive online Shoothill Gauge Map, which the public can use to track areas that are in danger of imminent flooding.
+It was created in partnership with the Environment Agency and has been accessed by millions of people.

-Josh enrolled with the training provider Intequal in November 2016 and qualified with a distinction in August 2018: “Working and studying at the same time helped me on a professional level as well as a technical sense and I learnt so much about sales standards which, before, I didn’t even know existed.
+Josh enrolled with the training provider Intequal in November 2016 and qualified in his apprenticeship with a distinction in August 2018: “Working and studying at the same time helped me on a professional level as well as a technical sense and I learnt so much about sales standards which, before, I didn’t even know existed.
 I was also taught how to write bids to tender for contracts.”

-Line manager Rod admits before employing Josh he had little idea about the wide range of apprenticeships: “I had always had a very traditional view of apprenticeships, so I didn’t realise one could do an apprenticeship in things like IT technical sales.”
+Line manager, Rod, admits that before he employed Josh, he had little idea about the wide range of apprenticeships on offer: “I had always had a very traditional view of apprenticeships, so I didn’t realise you could do an apprenticeship in things like IT technical sales.”

 He added: “Being a small company, we were conscious that we had to give Josh the time to do his course work but also had to ensure he contributed to the company.”